Take Better Holiday Photographs

 Posted on 23 Jan, 2019 by Sarah Hart

-My top 10 tips for better snaps of your family on holiday this year
+My top 10 tips for better photographs of your family on holiday this year

 This January, my hubby, and I took a Winter sun break to the Maldives to celebrate Matt turning 40 this month.
 LUCKY, LUCKY US!
 There aren’t enough words to describe just how magical and stunning this place is!
 And is often the case for me, my camera was never far from my side.
 Sometimes, I had my DSLR camera, and at other times, I would just have my phone camera, with the benefit of not having to carry my heavy DSLR.